needle-mirror/com.unity.ai.planner/Documentation~/DomainDefinition.md

 ## Traits

 Traits are the fundamental data that represent your game/simulation.
 Each trait specifies a quality which objects can possess, such as the ability to be carried or to be used as a weapon.
-Each trait is composed of properties which reflect attributes specific to each trait.
-For example, consider creating a trait "Cell" which marks objects in a Match3 game that are cells.
+Traits are composed of properties which reflect attributes specific to each trait.
+For example, consider a trait "Cell" which marks objects in a Match3 game that are cells.
 Such a trait may possess a property "Type" (utilizing a CellType enumeration), which denotes the color of the cell.
 In this way, traits are defined by:
 * A name
 * A list of named properties with types and default values

 ![Image](images/Traits.png)

+## Generating Code

+Once your traits have been defined, you will need to generate code for the component and data representations.
+To trigger this step, use the build command from the Semantic menu (Semantic -> Traits -> Build).